Ashirwad-Kushwaha/Foodie-Centre/README.md

 # Foodie-Centre
-A website for food ordering, booking a seat for meal
+A website for food ordering, using html, css, javascript It have a login page, home page, cart